nitramnauj/MapOfStructureAndPPIBeyondSequence/README.md

 - Modify the `averages` list to select input files.
 - Adjust `M` and `S` as needed.
 - Uses a global `curves` file to inform the distribution.
+This will take some time.

 ### 4. Calculate Angle Distributions
 Run `c4_angleNhistoCalculator.py` and follow prompts (e.g., enter `"d7NoLat,Random"` or `"d7NoLat,Synthetic"`).
 - Generates angle histograms and outputs parallel pairs to `pars_name.csv`.
+This will take some time.

 ### 5. Find Parallel Vectors
 Run `atLeastOne.py` to identify vectors with at least one parallel partner.
 - Set `input_file`, `output_file`, and angular threshold (`angle`).
 Run `fasterNetworker.py` to list all parallel pairs (edges) as `edges_<input_file>.txt`.
+This will take some time.

 ### 6. Visualize Networks
 Run `orgColorGCC.py` to draw the network, coloring nodes by species using provided organism PDB lists.